 Gali Cooks is executive director of Leading Edge, an organization formed to influence, inspire and enable dramatic change in attracting, developing and retaining top talent for Jewish organizations.
 Cooks has extensive professional experience in the nonprofit, public and private sectors.
 Her career began in Washington, D.C., where she was a speechwriter at the Embassy of Israel and worked as a legislative assistant at AIPAC.
 She then joined the Harold Grinspoon Foundation, where she was founding director of the PJ Library, a family-engagement program that mails free Jewish children’s books to families each month.
 From 2007 to 2013, Cooks was executive director at the Rita J. & Stanley H. Kaplan Family Foundation, where she oversaw the distribution of millions of philanthropic dollars to organizations working to empower people and inspire hope.
 In the private sector, Cooks served as vice president of operations at an education technology startup.
 Most recently, she was director of business operations in the Youth Division of the Union for Reform Judaism.
 She holds a bachelor’s degree from the University of Wisconsin-Madison and a Master of Business Administration from New York University’s Stern School of Business.
 Cooks lives in Brooklyn, N.Y., with her wife, Keren.

-Asher Gelman has an extensive history of LGBT activism both in the Jewish community and the broader world.
-As a high school junior, he founded Rainbow Youth DC, a youth-run social group for GLBT youth in the Washington, D.C., metropolitan area.
+S. Asher Gelman has an extensive history of LGBTQ activism both in the Jewish community and the broader world.
+As a high school junior, he founded Rainbow Youth DC, a youth-run social group for LGBT youth in the Washington, D.C., metropolitan area.
 At that time, RYDC was the area’s largest queer youth group.
-Gelman also headed up Rainbow Connection, the gay-straight alliance at Georgetown Day High School, and initiated several programs, including a highly successful Day of Silence.
+Gelman also headed up Rainbow Connection, the gay-straight alliance at Georgetown Day High School, and initiated several programs there, including a highly successful Day of Silence.
 At the same time, he served on the board of the Washington, D.C., chapter of GLSEN.
-While a student at Bard College, Gelman was an active member of the National Union of Jewish LGBT Studentsm and has served as a member of the NUJLS’ Board of Governors.
+While a student at Bard College, Gelman was an active member of the National Union of Jewish LGBT Students and served as a member of the NUJLS’ Board of Governors.
 Since 2003, he has been active in the Israeli LGBTQ rights movement.
-After graduating from Bard in 2006, with degrees in both Dance and Theater, Gelman moved to Tel Aviv, where he played a key role in organizing and building the new GLBT Community Center.
-He served in the Israeli Defense Forces from 2008-09, and received a Master of Fine Arts in Dance from George Washington University in 2012.
-Gelman currently works as the artistic director of The Stage, Tel Aviv’s premier English language performing arts organization from 2013 to 2016.
+After graduating from Bard in 2006, with degrees in both Dance and Theater, Gelman moved to Tel Aviv, where he played a key role in organizing and building the new LGBTQ Community Center.
+He served in the Israeli Defense Forces from 2008 to 2009, and received a Master of Fine Arts in Dance from George Washington University in 2012.
+Gelman co-founded and served as the Artistic Director of The Stage, Tel Aviv’s premier English language performing arts organization from 2013 to 2016.
 He currently runs Midnight Theatricals, a Manhattan-based theater company.
 Asher lives in New York City with his husband, Mati.